sznchanda/arcade-ai/docker/README.md

 This command will build and start all the services defined in the `docker-compose.yml` file and make their ports available to your host machine.

-### 4. Verify the Engine is Running
+### 4. Verify the Gateway is Running

-In a separate terminal window, check if the engine is running:
+In a separate terminal window, check if the gateway is running:

 ```bash
 curl http://localhost:9099/v1/health
 ```

-You should receive a response indicating that the engine is healthy:
+You should receive a response indicating that the gateway is healthy:

 ```json
 { "status": "healthy" }